Chapter 38. Public key certificates in Identity Management

-- the start and end of the validity of the certificate
+- The start and end date of the validity of the certificate.

 A message encrypted by the public key can only be decrypted by a corresponding private key.
-Although a certificate and the public key it includes can be made freely available, a user, host or machine must keep their private key secret.
+While a certificate and the public key it includes can be made publicly available, the user, host or service must keep their private key secret.

 Certificates perform a similar function to that performed by Kerberos tickets.
 Kerberos is a computer network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.
 The following table shows a comparison of Kerberos and X.509 certificates: